 - A degree-seeking student may enroll in courses on a host campusHost CampusSee Section IV.
 Definitions at the home campusHome CampusSee Section IV.
 Definitions tuition rate, provided the student is enrolled in at least one course at the home campus and follows the procedures outlined in this Administrative Policy Statement2.
 Enrollment at the host campus may not exceed either two courses or six credit hours per semester or summer term.

-Separate registrations.
-Students who do not use the concurrent enrollment procedures and voluntarily register separately for course work on more than one campus will be charged tuition and fees according to the individual campus schedules and no intercampus adjustments will be made.
+- Students who elect not to follow the intercampus enrollment procedures and voluntarily seek admission to and enroll on more than one campus are considered to be dually matriculated students.
+This policy will not apply to these students.
+They will be charged tuition and fees according to the individual campus schedules and no intercampus adjustments will be made.

 - TUITION AND FEES.
-Tuition for the course taken at another campus will be assessed at the home campus tuition rate and will be collected by the home campus.
-Student fees will also be collected by the home campus.
-Students who want to participate in activities sponsored by student fees at another campus must contact the Bursar's Office on the other campus.
+Tuition for the course taken at another campus will be assessed at the home campus tuition rate.
+Students will pay the applicable fees of each campus.

 - REPORTING.
-All student credit hours will be reported only by the campus doing the teaching.
+Student credit hours will be reported only by the campus offering the course.

 - Initial Policy Effective: Spring 1977.
 That policy superseded the concurrent enrollment policies outlined in Budget Procedures Manual 4.2 (6/4/73).

 - Revised: January 17, 2013.